 Diction: The diction, in keeping with the more scientific voice of the industry piece, speaks of experiences in de-personalized terms.
 For instance, while “taste and odor” refer to human senses, in this passage they are presented as “events” that operate as “aesthetic indicators” that inform how “consumers evaluate water quality.”
 While this diction has the virtue of scientific objectivity, as a brand voice, it can come off rather impersonal, even dehumanizing.

 Formal or more Playful Tone: While the industry piece maintains a scientific and objective tone, the branded text employs conversational phrases such as “the concern may seem obvious” and “that said”—these phrases are more than moments of stylistic excess.
-More importantly, conversational phrases actively reach out to readers; they demonstrate awareness of and understanding for a readers’ point of view.
+More importantly, conversational phrases actively reach out to readers; they demonstrate awareness and understanding of a readers’ point of view.

-While the branded piece refers to professional issues that demonstrate understanding of audience concerns, it does so in casual language: “The strict regulatory guidelines defined to ensure water remains safe to drink provide no guarantee that customers will find the experience particularly pleasant.
+While the branded piece refers to professional issues that demonstrate understanding of audience concerns, it does so in casual language.
+“The strict regulatory guidelines defined to ensure water remains safe to drink provide no guarantee that customers will find the experience particularly pleasant.
 Safe drinking water is not necessarily tasty, or even tolerable.”
 Beyond references to “regulatory guidelines,” the brand voice speaks in a voice that hints at a wry, even understatedly ironic, familiarity with the “not particularly pleasant” details of the profession.

 In short, the scientific piece adheres conveys a strictly formal professionalism that very effectively demonstrates industry expertise.
 However, this formalism risks sacrificing the opportunity to connect with audiences on a more human level.
 Brands can offset the technical formality of their voice by employing casual diction, conversational phrases and transitions, as well as ironically playful language.